Geoffrey Fletcher

 To read this book, upload an EPUB or FB2 file to Bookmate.
 How do I upload a book?

-Geoffrey Fletcher's London was not the big landmarks, but rather 'the tawdry, extravagant and eccentric'.
-He wrote about parts of the city no-one ever had before.
-This could be an art nouveau pub, a Victorian music hall, a Hawksmoor church or even a public toilet in Holborn in which the attendant kept goldfish in the cisterns.
-He was drawn to the corners of the city where 'the kids swarm like ants and there are dogs everywhere'.
-This classic book was originally published in 1962 and has been in and out of print ever since.
-In 1967 it was turned into an acclaimed documentary film starring James Mason.
-Following a series of sold out screenings at the Barbican and the ICA, the film was re-released on DVD in 2008.
-This book is a must-have for anyone with an interest in London, and will surprise even those who think they know it well.
+Geoffrey Fletcher's off-beat portrayal of London does not focus on the big landmarks, but rather 'the tawdry, extravagant and eccentric'.
+His descriptions will transport you to an art nouveau pub, a Victorian music hall, a Hawksmoor church and even a public toilet in Holborn in which the attendant kept goldfish in the cisterns.
+Drawn to the corners where 'the kids swarm like ants and there are dogs everywhere', Fletcher will take you to parts of the city where few outsiders venture.
+Originally published in 1962, in 1967 The London Nobody Knows was turned into an acclaimed documentary film starring James Mason.
+This book has been a must-have for anyone with an interest in London ever since, and will surprise even those who think they know it well today.
+Many of the places written about are sadly no more, but the sights and sounds of Fletcher's London are preserved in this classic book through his beautiful illustrations and eye for the unusual and striking.

 This book is currently unavailable